psmak3/psmak3.github.io/_posts/popculture/2016-07-20-popculture-andtheemmygoesto.md

 <br>

-So congratulations Veep, you are the official winner of the first annual 'Should-be Winner of Emmy' award given out by the Spew.
+So congratulations Veep, you are the official winner of the first annual 'Spewie' award.